Select a recruitment approach (assessments)

 Assessment centres

-Get your candidates to attend an assessment centre.
-Asses their knowledge, skills, and abilities through a series of work samples and exercises (e.g. group activities, role-plays, presentations, media interviews) that reflect the types of problems they would face in the role.
+For this type of assessment, your candidates attend an assessment centre.
+Assess their knowledge, skills, and abilities through a series of work samples and exercises (e.g. group activities, role-plays, presentations, media interviews) that reflect the types of problems they would face in the role.

 You could use this type of assessment for highly competitive (e.g. graduate recruitment) or senior roles before or after an interview.